GoekeLab/xpore/docs/source/quickstart.rst

     out: ./out # output dir

+    # The demo data is RNA002.
+Since v2.2 the default prior is the RNA004 model,
+    # so point xpore-diffmod at the bundled RNA002 model to reproduce the demo:
+    prior: /path/to/xpore/diffmod/RNA002_5mer_model.csv

 See the :ref:`Configuration file page <configuration>` for more details.
+Note that since xPore v2.2 the default unmodified-signal prior is the RNA004 model; for RNA002 data (like this demo) set ``prior:`` to the bundled ``RNA002_5mer_model.csv`` as shown above.

 3. Now that we have the data and the configuration file ready for modelling differential modifications using ``xpore-diffmod``.